 - Channel Hop: From CBS to ABC in 1976.
 NBC may even count, as Dynomutt, Dog Wonder was paired up with Godzilla for an hour-long show in 1981 on that network and the Scooby gang's appearances in Dynomutt were subsequently aired.

 - Creator Backlash: Joe Ruby and Ken Spears didn't like Scooby-Doo!
 Mystery Incorporated, feeling that it missed the point of the characters and was too cynical.
-Some other writers seem to agree, as a few of the Direct-to-DVD have at least one joke at the series expense, which is somewhat bizarre when the films take at least some of the direction and chemistry from Mystery Incorporated.
+Some other writers seem to agree, as a few of the Direct-to-DVD have at least one joke at the series expense.
+Although the design work in some cases does borrow from MI's art style.

 - Cross-Dressing Voices: Susan Blu as Flim-Flam.